floriann2/Stay22-Map-Challenge/README.md

 ## Setup

 Local web server needed to generate/load the data files (Ex: XAMPP's Apache HTTP Server).
-Otherwise, please see below.
+Otherwise, please see URL above.

 ## What It Does/How It Works